 Images break up long stretches of text and can make your content more appealing and engaging.
 Whether it’s photographs, illustrations, or charts, visuals can help convey information more effectively than words alone.
 Additionally, properly optimized images can enhance your SEO efforts, as search engines consider them when ranking content.

 In summary, the inclusion of visual elements in web content is not merely a matter of aesthetics; it’s a strategic choice to enhance engagement and convey information effectively.
+With an understanding of these critical aspects of writing for the web, you’re well on your way to creating content that captivates online audiences.

 Web VS Writing